oleh-plotnikov/Avr/README.md

 Programm for microprocessor local cooling for solar panels.
 Cooling method: active, air flow.
-A device with a digital temperature measurement sensor and a microprocessor to enable / disable cooling system continuously comparing the measured temperature with preset constants.
+A device with a digital temperature measurement sensor (DS18b20) and a microprocessor (ATiny 13A) to enable / disable cooling system continuously comparing the measured temperature with preset constants.